 Exclusive breastfeeding is recommended for vegan infants up to 4-6 months of age, and partial breastfeeding along with solid foods should be continued until the age of 1 year.
 There is no infant formula designed for normal use in the Finnish market that would be suitable in a vegan diet, and therefore a vegan diet is a nutritional risk for infants who are not breastfed under the age of 1 year.
 After the age of 1 year, children should as the primary beverage be given a cereal drink made from sov, oats, quinoa or some other grains, fortified with calcium and vitamin D and specifically designed for small children.
 Rice drinks shall not be used.
 The child is started on solid foods according to the principles of nutrition recommendations for infants.
 It is important to use an adequate quantity of cooked vegetable and cereal foods in the vegan diet of a child, instead of favouring e.g. raw porridges, because of the poor digestion of raw vegetables.
-When properly cooked, legumes can well be given already at the age of seven months.
+It has to be ensured that the baby's food contains a sufficient amount of good plant protein sources, such as wholegrain products, cooked legumes, that is beans, peas, lentils, soy, and ground nuts.
 Toddlers' diet can include also various processed foods that contain protein and are suitable for vegetarians, such as falafels (made from chickpeas), vegetable burgers and vegetable balls, as well as vegetable sausages, but they often have a high salt content, which needs to be taken into account.